w3c/mediasession/README.md

 * While listening to music, start watching a movie instead.
 The music automatically pauses.
 * While listening to music, a message is received.
 The music volume is lowered (ducking) for the notification sound to be clearly heard.
 * While listening to music, there is an incoming call.
 The music pauses while the call is ongoing and then resumes.
-* While listening to a podcast, there is a messagage or incoming call.
+* While listening to a podcast, there is a message or incoming call.
 The podcast pauses, and eventually resumes playback slightly before where it paused, so that nothing is missed.
 * Join a video chat in the browser.
 Any other audio playback on the system stops.

 ## Extensibility